 FDCSD names May students, employee of the month

-The Fort Dodge Community School District has named its students and employees of the month for May.
+The Fort Dodge Community School District has named its students and employee of the month for May.
 This program recognizes one elementary, one middle school and one high school student, as well as one staff member monthly for exceeding expectations.

 Crew Gale is the elementary student of the month.
 Juli Springer nominated Gale.
 She said that although she is not his teacher she is in his classroom often and always finds Gale involved and on task.

 He likes to complete the work he is doing before leaving to see the nurse.
 He often talks about the things he is learning or what has gone on in class.
 He works well and gets along with all his classmates.
 He truly cares about other students.
 He is kind and respectful to students and staff.
 He appreciates anything and everything that is done for him and never leaves the office without saying thank you.
 He is responsible and can be trusted to follow through with what he is taught and what is recommended regarding his health.

 “Crew is responsible and kind which makes him a great kid for other students to watch and learn from,” Springer said.
 “He makes me feel lucky to be his school nurse and I enjoy him every single day.”
 Gale is the son of Jon and Laura Gale.

 Anthony Turcios is the middle school student of the month.
 Bailey Baker nominated Turcios.
 She said Turcios has improved exponentially this year.
 He now follows along in class, has no late assignments, and his grades have improved.
 He is a good friend to all of the students in his class.
 He helps translate material for his friends who speak Spanish.
 He is always cracking jokes to keep things lighthearted.
 She shared that Turcios had a rough start to the year.
 He has completely turned around in the past few months, and both his attitude and grades reflect this.